-In this chapter, the material presented in the previous chapters was put together in a simple example.
-We discussed the requirements of class structures for a Jini system, and we also covered the classes that need to be available to each component of a Jini system.
+The material of the previous chapters is put together in this chapter in a simple example.
+The requirements of class structures for a Jini system are discussed, along with details of what classes need to be available to each component of a Jini system.